Can Stress Make Your Period Late?

 Birth control can also affect your period, and in some cases, stop it completely.
 If you have recently switched birth control methods, your period can be delayed for up to a few months.
 Certain types of birth control can also make your period infrequent, light, or even nonexistent, including some varieties of birth control pills and the hormonal IUD.

-If you are concerned with period irregularity, check with your healthcare provider to make sure all is well and there are no other underlying issues causing these issues.
+If you are concerned with an irregular period cycle, check with your healthcare provider to make sure all is well and there are no other underlying issues causing these issues.

 How to prevent stress-related missed periods

-If you are worried that stress is affecting your period, there are a variety of methods for reducing stress and increasing period regularity.
+If you are worried that stress is affecting your period and potentially causing missed periods, there are a variety of methods for reducing stress and increasing period regularity.
 As always, if you are concerned about your cycle or your overall mental health, make an appointment with a healthcare provider or therapist to discuss treatment options and make sure that nothing more serious is wrong.

 Treating stress